project-chip/connectedhomeip/src/app/zap-templates/README.md

 ### How to generate files for all applications

-When any of the `.zapt` templates has been changed, all examples applications needs to be updated.
+When any of the `.zapt` templates has been changed, all examples applications need to be updated.
 You can regenerate all files with:

 ```
 ./scripts/tools/zap_regen_all.py